-For the ninth year, the UC Davis Graduate School of Management in partnership with Watermark has published the annual UC Davis Study of California Women Business Leaders: A Census of Women Directors and Executive Officers.
+For the 10th year, the UC Davis Graduate School of Management in partnership with Watermark has published the UC Davis Study of California Women Business Leaders: A Census of Women Directors and Executive Officers.

 The study is an annual benchmark for gender diversity in the C-suites and boardrooms of the 400 largest public companies headquartered in California.
 Our goal is to drive awareness among corporations, business leaders and policy makers to take meaningful action toward greater female representation.

 This study is the only one of its kind to focus on gender in the boardrooms and executive suites of corporate California.
-Our “California 400”—including many global brand powerhouses such as Apple, Chevron, Intel, Visa, Google, Hewlett-Packard and Oracle—taken together tally a total stock market value of $3.42 trillion.
-Put in perspective, the combined market capitalization of these publicly traded Golden State firms is almost three times the annual GDP of neighboring Mexico.
+Our ‘California 400′—including many global brand powerhouses such as Apple, Chevron, Intel, Visa, Google, Hewlett-Packard and Oracle—taken together tally a total stock market value of $4.5 trillion, up more than 30 percent over last year.
+Put in perspective, the combined market capitalization of these publicly traded Golden State firms is approximately three and a half times the annual GDP of Mexico.

 The study also highlights California’s Top 25 companies with the highest percentage of women leaders, applauding their leadership and advising others to follow their example.

 There has been some incremental improvement in the gender diversity of the upper echelons of decision makers at the largest public companies in California.

 Overall, women hold just 11.5 percent of board seats and highest-paid executive positions—a 0.6% increase over last year.

 One quarter—101 (25.3 percent)—of our California 400 have no women among their directors and highest-paid executives.
 This has improved marginally from 107 (26.8 percent) companies last year.